VilnaCRM-Org/php-service-template/README.md

 ## Running Load Tests in AWS

-This template supports running load tests on AWS to evaluate the performance of your application under various conditions.
-You can automate this process using a custom bash script that provisions an EC2 instance, attaches an IAM role, creates an S3 bucket for storing the results, and executes the load tests.
+This template supports running load tests on AWS using k6, a modern load testing tool, to evaluate the performance of your application under various conditions.
+You can automate this process using a custom bash script that provisions an EC2 instance, attaches an IAM role, creates an S3 bucket for storing the results, and executes the k6 load tests.

 ### Steps for Running AWS Load Tests